bitnami/charts/bitnami/grafana-operator/README.md

 ```

 This solution allows to easily deploy multiple Grafana instances compared to the *bitnami/grafana* chart.
-As the operator automatically deploys Grafana installations, the Grafana Operator pods will require a ServiceAccount with privileges to create and destroy mulitple Kubernetes objects.
+As the operator automatically deploys Grafana installations, the Grafana Operator pods will require a ServiceAccount with privileges to create and destroy multiple Kubernetes objects.
 This may be problematic for Kubernetes clusters with strict role-based access policies.

 ## Parameters